fribbels/hsr-optimizer/CONTRIBUTING.md

 ## We develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

+## Communication via discord
+We use the #dev channel on discord https://discord.gg/rDmB4Un7qg for communication/questions.
+Responses on discord will generally be faster than Issues or comments.

 ## We use [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow), so all code changes happen through pull requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: